Gamydas/shell_Projekt/README.md

 - if you have downloaded all projectfiles including the makefile you can simply run make all and from then on ./shell to start up the shell
 - if you wish to run the shell with the GDB debugger simply run make clean, then make shell_debug and finally gdb ./shell_debug

-Currently implemented commands:
+Currently implemented builtins:
 - cd
 - pwd
 - echo (this actually uses linux executable)
 - type
-- linux executables
+- history

 Currently implemented features:
 - Redirections